Jiuro/NDN_over_LoRa/readme.md

 ### Hardware and Libraries
 This code was modified for and tested on the following hardware and software:
 - Raspberry Pi 3B+
+- LoRa Module (Either will work, just need 1 per Raspberry Pi)
   - Libelium SX1272 LoRa Shield https://www.cooking-hacks.com/sx1272-lora-shield-for-raspberry-pi-900-mhz.html
+  - Modtronix SX1276 inAir9B

 The libraries used are as follows:
 - [ndn-cxx](https://github.com/named-data/ndn-cxx) - C++ Library that implements NDN programming functions.
 Used by NFD.